 Funding allocations will be determined by specific student initiative in consultation with the Civic Engagement Recognition and Allocations Commission throughout the year.
-Initiatives may apply for multiple grant funding but must complete separate submissions for each grant.
-Student initiatives are eligible to apply for funding at two frequencies.
+Initiatives may apply for multiple grants but must complete separate submissions for each project Student initiatives are eligible to apply for funding at two frequencies.

 Annual Allocations (submitted as part of re-registration in March)